Michael B. Jordan & Margot Robbie Are Finally Starring In A Movie Together

 “It's like family.
 If you have a big fight in your family, usually it's treated that way on the set.
 We don't want to misbehave; believe me, it's embarrassing.
 It's humiliating, you know?
 Because you just lose it.
 You act like a crazy person,” explained Tomlin to the outlet.
 “But I adore David.
 I adore him as a talent.
 A lot of my friends said, ‘Well, you won't work with him again.’
 I said, ‘Of course I would!
 I adore him, I love him.
 He's brilliant.’”

-More recently, Russell’s behavior was questioned again when Amy Adams, who worked with Russell on American Hustle, revealed to GQ that Russell made her cry often on the American Hustle set.
+More recently, Russell’s behaviour was questioned again when Amy Adams, who worked with Russell on American Hustle, revealed to GQ that Russell made her cry often on the American Hustle set.

 "He did [make me cry.]
 He was hard on me, that's for sure.
 It was a lot," she told the outlet. "[Most days] I was really just devastated on set."